RichardC99/Backbase_Test_RC/readme.md

-# Summary

 Manual Tests are stored in the Manual Test spreadsheet.
-These tests have all be run an da number of issues identified.
+These tests have all be run and a number of issues identified.
 I have also indicated which of these tests have been automated.
 Please note that due to the way the automation code has been structured it is easy to increase/decrease the number of validation tests as required.

 I have also included details of API manual testing I completed using Postman.

-The Automation Framework is split into 2 secions, Web testing utilising Selenium and API testing using code I have written in order to be able test the API.
-In both cases the tests have been set up using Behave.
+The Automation Framework is split into 2 sections, Web testing utilising Selenium and API testing in both cases the tests have been set up using Behave.

-The only Hardcoded values are test setup data (Details of computer to be edited/deleted) all other test data can be dynamically deined int he relevant Behave feature file.
+The only Hardcoded values are test setup data (Details of computer to be edited/deleted) all other test data can be dynamically edited in the relevant Behave feature file.

 All UI tests initially carry out a check to find and delete any data that is identical to the intended test data. this is done to avoid the possibility of tests failing/passing due to bad data.
-Each test also has a cleanup stage carried out at th eend of each scenario.
+Each test also has a clean-up stage carried out at the end of each scenario.